Gaius-Augustus/Augustus/README-cgp.txt

   start/DSS, ASS/stop and start/stop that are within the maximum length of exons (--max_exon_len, default: 12000).
   Turn this flag on, to reduce the overall runtime memory requirements (default: off)

+--/CompPred/liftover_all_ECs=on/off
+  by default only likely exon candidates (the ones from sampling) are lifted over to the other genomes.
+If this flag is turned on ALL exon candidates are lifted over to the other genomes.
+This increases the runtime and memory requirement, but is potentially more accurate (default: off)

 --/CompPred/exon_gain=q_gain --/CompPred/exon_loss=q_loss
   rate of exon gain and rate of exon loss (parameters of the phylogenetic model) q_gain and q_loss are positive real numbers